ibm-cloud-architecture/refarch-analytics/README.md

 # Data Sciences Introduction

-The goals for data science is to infer from data actionable insights for the business execution improvement.
+The goals for data science is to infer from data, actionable insights for the business execution improvement.
 The main stakeholders are business users, upper managers, who want to get improvement to some important metrics and indicators to control their business goals and objectives.
 Data scientists have to work closely with business users and be able to explain and represent findings clearly and with good visualization, pertinent for the business users.

 Data science falls into these three categories: